What is Scorigami? - NewsBreak

 What is Scorigami?

-ARLINGTON, T.X.
-(WIVB) — When the Dallas Cowboys beat the Indianapolis Colts 54-19 on Sunday, it was the 1,074th instance of Scorigami in NFL history.
+ARLINGTON, Texas (WIVB) — When the Dallas Cowboys beat the Indianapolis Colts 54-19 on Sunday, it was the 1,074th instance of Scorigami in NFL history.
 But what is Scorigami?

 The concept was developed by sportswriter Jon Bois, with Dave Mattingly creating the website and official chart for the phenomenon.
 Scorigami, simply, is when an NFL football game ends with a score that has never happened before.

-The Buffalo Bills’ most recent Scorigami victory was against the Miami Dolphins on Jan.
-3, 2021, winning by a score of 56-26 — still the only instance of that final score occurring.

-The Bills’ latest Scorigami loss came on Nov.
-22, 2021, falling to the Colts, 41-15.
+The Bills’ latest Scorigami game came on Nov.
+22, 2021, when they fell to the Colts, 41-15.
 Their 2020 42-16 loss against the Tennessee Titans was also a Scorigami game.
 Both remain the scores’ only NFL occurrences.

+The Buffalo Bills’ most recent Scorigami victory was against the Miami Dolphins on Jan.
+3, 2021, winning by a score of 56-26 — also the only instance of that final score occurring.

 Comments / 0